Rick Germanson

 Rick Germanson (born May 29, 1972) is an American jazz pianist from Milwaukee, Wisconsin.

 Career

 Germanson started playing piano at a young age.
-After winning the grand prize at the American Pianists Association's Jazz Piano Competition in 1996, Germanson left Milwaukee for New York City.
+After winning the grand prize at the American Piano Awards Jazz Piano Competition in 1996, he left Milwaukee for New York City.

-Since 2001, Germanson has been a member of the Cannonball Legacy Band headed by Louis Hayes, who was a drummer for Cannonball Adderley.
+Since 2001, Germanson has been a member of the Cannonball Legacy Band which is led by Louis Hayes, who was a drummer for Cannonball Adderley.
 He has toured with Pat Martino's tribute to Wes Montgomery.